 The Board undertakes a regular review of the level of premium/discount.
-At the 31 December 2023, the discount of the Company's share price to the net asset value per share was $11.5\%^1$ , and the average discount to net asset value for the year to 31 December 2023 was 10.7%.
+At the 31 December 2024, the discount of the Company's share price to the net asset value per share was $9.1\%^1$ , and the average discount to net asset value for the year to 31 December 2024 was 11.5%.
 During the year the Company's shares consistently traded at a discount to the net asset value.
 The Board seeks to manage the premium/discount and generate value for shareholders through the issue of shares at a premium to net asset value or repurchase of shares at a discount to net asset value.
-To this end, the Company repurchased 11.7 million ordinary shares at an average discount to the prevailing net asset value of 10.8%, for a cost of £159.3 million (see page 60).
-Together, repurchases generated a benefit to net asset value per share of approximately £18.0 million net of costs.
+To this end, the Company repurchased 29.2 million ordinary shares at an average discount to the prevailing net asset value of 11.4%, for a cost of £413.9 million.
+Together, repurchases generated a benefit to net asset value per share of approximately £50.9 million.
 The decision and timing of any share issuance and/or buy-back is at the discretion of the Board.

-The average discount of the Company's share price to net asset value per share in 2023 of 10.7% was in excess of the 10% threshold requiring the Directors to consider whether to propose a continuation vote at the Annual General Meeting.
-Further information concerning the Board's decision on a continuation vote is given in the Chairman's Statement.
+The average discount of the Company's share price to net asset value per share in 2024 of 11.5% was in excess of the 10% threshold requiring the Directors to consider whether to propose a continuation vote at the Annual General Meeting.
+Accordingly, the Board will propose a resolution at the Annual General Meeting that the Company continues to be an investment trust.